s5k6/tcp/README.md

     $ tcp 1234 -s -- stdbuf -oL rev
     $ tcp 1234 -q

-Note the use of `-q`, which makes the client terminates when the server's child process dies (try without `-q` on the client side, and then kill the process handling the connection on the server side).
+Note the use of `-q`, which makes the client terminate when the server's child process dies.
+Try without `-q` on the client side, and then kill the process handling the connection on the server side — the client will wait for the other side to shut down the connection.

-The need for `-q` may depend on the use case, e.g., a server process may want to send data when the client closes its sending end of the connection, as above for the not line-buffered invocation of `rev`.
+The need for `-q` depends on the use case, e.g., a server process may want to send data when the client closes its sending end of the connection, as above for the not line-buffered invocation of `rev`.
 In that case, the client would terminate too early with `-q`: